hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_8/lectures_and_discourses/six_lessons_on_raja-yoga/808_raja-yoga_v.md

 devoted American disciple, and were preserved by her and finally printed in 1913 for private circulation — *Ed*.)

-Pratyâhâra and Dhâranâ: Krishna says, "All who seek me by whatever means will reach me", "All must reach me."
+Pratyāhāra and Dhāranā: Krishna says, "All who seek me by whatever means will reach me", "All must reach me."
 Pratyahara is a gathering toward, an attempt to get hold of the mind and focus it on the desired object.
 The first step is to let the mind drift; watch it; see what it thinks;